 NEW as of last season is Desert Farm Lights.
 I visited last year and was actually impressed considering it was their opening year.
 I’m expecting 2023 to be even better!

 Desert Farm Lights is located on a farm in Surprise, Arizona.
 They deck out the area with lights, a giant maze, food vendors, petting zoo, and more.

 Check out their website and purchase tickets online before arriving!

 BONUS EVENT: Polar Express Train Ride

 Although a little far out from the Phoenix valley, I couldn’t NOT share this one with you.
-The Grand Canyon Railway embarks from Northern Arizona into the Grand Canyon, giving you a one of a kind train ride experience into one of the Wonders of the World.
+The Grand Canyon Railway embarks from Northern Arizona into the Grand Canyon, giving you a one of a kind train ride experience.

-During the Arizona holiday season, it is one of the most exciting events to take part in for they call it the ‘Polar Express Train Ride’ and visitors dress up in their festive pajamas and take a ride!
+During the Arizona holiday season it is one of the most exciting events to take part in for they call it the ‘Polar Express Train Ride’.
+Visitors dress up in their festive pajamas and take a ride!
 Check out their website for pricing and more info.